Facts About Mold

 Bleach IS NOT The Answer

 Contrary to thousands of TV shows, radio shows, and websites, chlorine bleach is NOT an effective means of dealing with mold.
 Chlorine bleach is only effective on hard, non-porous surfaces like granite countertops or concrete.
 It is NOT EFFECTIVE for cleaning porous surfaces such as drywall, wood, or wallpaper.
-If you discover mold in your home or business, you should contact Instant Mold Pros at 440-249-4779.
+If you discover mold in your home or business, you should contact Mold & Air Duct Pros at 440-249-4779.

 Call The Experts